esha-kewalramani/My-Portfolio/README.md

 # Personal Portfolio Website

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio!
 This project showcases my skills, projects, and journey as a Front-End Developer.
-The website is designed to provide visitors with information about me, my technical expertise, and the projects I have built.
+The webpage is designed to provide visitors with information about me, my technical expertise, and the projects I have built.

 ## 🚀 Features